sharetribe/flex-docs/src/docs/tutorial-transaction-process/customize-pricing/index.md

 ![Cleaning fee in booking breakdown in Flex Console](./consoleBookingBreakdown.png)

 <extrainfo title="Add cleaning fee to email notifications">
 To add the cleaning fee into your email notifications, you will need to add it to the email templates.
-Instructions for editing email templates <a href="/flex-cli/edit-email-templates-with-flex-cli/">can be found here</a>.
+The <a href="/tutorial-transaction-process/use-protected-data-in-emails/">third step of this tutorial</a> deals with updating email notifications.

 ```diff
       {{#each tx-line-items}}